The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Results

 \section{Results}

-In this Section, we present our results and provide median values of the relevant physical quantities of the disks in Upper Scorpius.
-We could fit 37 sources out of a sample of 83, 33 with prescription A and 4 with prescription B. We present the best-fit results in Tables \ref{Table:Fits_A}, \ref{Table:Fits_B}, respectively.
+In this section, we present our results and provide median values of the relevant physical quantities of the disks in Upper Scorpius.
+We were able to fit 37 sources out of a sample of 83, 33 with prescription A and four with prescription B. We present the best-fit results in Tables \ref{Table:Fits_A} and \ref{Table:Fits_B}, respectively.

-We attempted to perform our analysis on the whole 83 $^{12}$CO $J=3-2$ detections, but we were unable to achieve any acceptable convergence for our parametric models on the remaining 46 disks for a variety of reasons.
-The first is the poor spectral sampling that we have for these sources: if $^{12}$CO is only weakly detected in few channels (a bandwidth of $\lesssim2$ km s$^{-1}$), \verb|csalt| cannot fit a keplerian rotation spectrum due to lack of information from the data.
-The second is very low S/N: by looking at the integrated flux reported in \cite{Carpenter2025}, most of these sources have integrated S/N $\lesssim 10$.
+We attempted to perform our analysis on all 83 $^{12}$CO $J=3-2$ detections, but we were unable to achieve any acceptable convergence for our parametric models on the remaining 46 disks for a variety of reasons.
+The first is the poor spectral sampling that we have for these sources: if $^{12}$CO is only weakly detected in a few channels (a bandwidth of $\lesssim2$ km s$^{-1}$), \verb|csalt| cannot fit a Keplerian rotation spectrum due to lack of information from the data.
+The second is very low S/N; by looking at the integrated flux reported in \cite{Carpenter2025}, most of these sources have integrated S/Ns of $\lesssim 10$.
 We therefore empirically report that visibility fitting becomes difficult if the S/N of the integrated flux is $\lesssim 10$.
 The third reason is poor angular resolution (the disk size is comparable with the size of the beam): if a disk is both spectrally and spatially unresolved, disk fitting fails even if visibilities are used.
 We report that a combination of these three effects is causing the fits to fail for 44 of these remaining objects.
 Finally, two peculiar objects that we were unable to fit are J16113134-1838259, which is a potential fly-by, and J16193570-1950426, which may hide at least one companion, as further detailed in Sect. \ref{sec:discussion}.